lsrdg/dumbnote-vim/README.md

 use](https://github.com/vimwiki/vimwiki/issues/345)
 Vimwiki, Dumbnote is already being tested every day, but it will take quite a few weeks until it gets stable and with an useful documentation.

+By the way, it won't work on Windows, or at least it was tested only on Linux.

 ## Alternatives